stellar/go/services/horizon/docker/verify-range/README.md

 This docker image allows running multiple instances of `horizon ingest verify-command` on a single machine or running it in [AWS Batch](https://aws.amazon.com/batch/).

+## Data directory
+The image by default stores all outputs of db, captive core, and buffered storage processes under the `/data` directory at runtime in the container.
+Therefore it is strongly recommended to provide an external volume mount to the container for `/data` of at least 300-500GB.
+Specify this at docker run time via - `docker run -v /host/volume:/data`

 ## Env variables

 ### Running locally